Women In History Ohio

 Picture

-One of the last fugitives to be surrendered by the North and returned to the South under the provisions of the Fugitive Slave Act.
-After the Emancipation Proclamation in 1863, Lucy walked to freedom
+One of the last fugitives to be surrendered by the North and returned to the South under the provisions of the Fugitive Slave Act before the Civil War.

 Ida B. Wells Barnett (1862-1931)